open-craft/learning-credentials/docs/decisions/0002-architecture.rst

 Context
 *******

 #.
-This Django app generates and shows user certificates.
+This Django app generates and shows user credentials.
 #.
-The models should store certificate configurations.
-The certificate types will vary between different course types.
+The models should store credential configurations.
+The credential types will vary between different course types.
    The available course types are:

    #. :ref:`Course <course>`.